Everything you need to know about King Charles III's coronation | CNN

 This moment is considered the most sacred part of the service and wasn’t televised in 1953.
 Ahead of Charles’ big day, Archbishop Welby has explained why we won’t see the King either, writing in the official souvenir program that the moment is “a symbol of being commissioned by the people for a special task for which God’s help is needed.”
 He added: “It is a moment when The King is set apart for service: service of the people of this country, and service of God.”

 The next part is the investiture, when the sovereign is dressed in sacred coronation robes and presented with the symbols of the monarchy: the orb, coronation ring, scepters and others.
 Toward the end of the ceremony, St. Edward’s Crown is placed atop the monarch’s head before princes and peers make their way to the sovereign to pay their respects in what is known as homage.
-Some historians think elements may be tweaked to reflect contemporary society, but the majority will probably still be present.
+This time though, it’s thought that only Prince William will kneel before the King.
+Meanwhile, the peers have been replaced by the public who have been invited to swear allegiance to Charles if they wish.

 Which crown will King Charles use?